 MHCP will not pay for concurrent care when one of the following occur:

-Report E/M observation codes and follow CPT guidelines:
+Report using hospital observation codes following CPT guidelines.

 For procedures done while the patient is considered in an inpatient status, use place of service code 21 (inpatient hospital).